SebastianSimon/firefox-omni-tweaks/README.md

 Before running the script:

 1. [Download][sh] the script.
+2. Update Firefox and let Firefox install the updates.
+3. Close Firefox.
+4. Set the script as a runnable file.

+### Running the script

+5. Execute the script by clicking it in the file manager, or from terminal (e.g. `./Firefox\ Selection\ Fix.sh`).
-2. The script should find out your Firefox install path automatically.
+6. The script should find out your Firefox install path automatically.
    If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
-3. Locate your Firefox desktop configuration file and add `--purgecaches` to the Firefox launch command.
-4. Update Firefox and let Firefox install the updates.
-5. Close Firefox.
-6. Set the script as a runnable file.

-### Run the script

-7. Execute the script (by clicking it in the file manager, or from terminal, e.g. `bash Firefox\ Selection\ Fix.sh`).
-8. If you’re running the script for the first time, a backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
+7. If you’re running the script the first time after boot, a temporary backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
    If you run the script again, you’ll be asked if the backup should be created (and overwrite the old one); press <kbd>y</kbd> and <kbd>Enter</kbd> if you’re sure that your current Firefox installation is working properly.
-9. Enter your root password, hit <kbd>Enter</kbd>.
-10. After a few seconds, the script should finish and you should be able to launch Firefox normally.
+8. After a few seconds, the script should finish and you should be able to launch Firefox normally.
    Don’t worry about the `unzip` error messages.
    If everything went well, you should now be able to launch a fixed Firefox with an improved URL bar selection behavior (and search bar, too)!

+### Setting the privilege level

+When at step 5, if you run into “permission denied” errors (or similar) during script execution, run the script as root or edit the script and uncomment the `root_required=true` line.
+You’ll be asked to enter your root password before or during the script.
+Then the script continues to step 6.

 ### Restoring the backup